Sentara Norfolk General Hospital includes a varied selection of specialty nursing areas. You can learn more about our nursing units below.

 This 10 bed cardiac intensive care unit manages multi-system organ failure (MSOF) in the setting of heart failure.
 Patient care includes hemodynamic monitoring, mechanical ventilation, multiple drug infusions and CRRT, cardiac arrest with targeted temperature management, durable and temporary left ventricular assist devices (LVAD, IMPELLA, IABP) and pulmonary arterial hypertension (PAH) requiring specialized infusions.

-This new 12 bed unit prepares and recovers patients undergoing procedures in the catheterization and electrophysiology labs.
+This 12 bed unit prepares and recovers patients undergoing procedures in the catheterization and electrophysiology labs.

 This is a 12 bed intensive care unit where nurses care for any patients who have undergone open heart surgeries such as coronary artery bypass grafts (CABG), valve repair or replacement, aneurysm repair, TAVR, ablations, heart transplantation, mechanical circulatory support devices (including ventricular assist devices and extracorporeal membrane oxygenation (ECMO) and various lung surgeries.
 Nurses also manage critically ill patients requiring intensive hemodynamic monitoring, mechanical ventilation, multiple drug infusions, IABP therapy, Impella and CRRT.